SeanKilleen/seankilleen.github.io/_posts/2021-07-07-how-to-automate-aws-cloudfront-distribution-folder-changes-when-deploying-a-static-web-site.md

 ### A Few General Points to Understand

 * We escape the quotes using `\`.
-* We're escaping them because we're using `"` vs `'` because my actual script uses references to variables, e.g. `$myVariable`, which needs double-quotes in order to be interpolated. (...I think.
+* We're escaping them because we're using `"` vs `'` because my actual script uses references to variables, e.g. `$myVariable`, which needs double quotes in order to be interpolated. (...I think.
 My bash is rusty.)

 ### Setting up our variables